Essential Tips for Thriving in Sustainable Gardening

 Edible Landscaping Ideas

 Why grow grass when you can grow food?
-Edible landscaping replaces ornamental plants with productive alternatives that provide fresh produce.
+Edible landscaping replaces ornamental plants with productive alternatives that look beautiful and provide fresh produce.

 Blueberry bushes offer stunning fall color.
 Fruit trees provide shade, flowers, and fruit.
 Herbs like rosemary and lavender work perfectly as border plants.